In some of my earlier articles, I have introduced the concept of financial independence, financial security and retirement.

 Another one would probably be my friend Jared over at Singapore Man of Leisure.
 You can read about his story here (to date he is still the only guest post I have).

-He has build up his wealth over time through the school of hard knocks and, while his original aim is to retire at 55 years old, he decide to enjoy more of life by coming back at the age of 44 to work locally.
+He has built up his wealth over time through the school of hard knocks and, while his original aim is to retire at 55 years old, he decides to enjoy more of life by coming back at the age of 44 to work locally.

-In 2018, one of my reader wrote in to ask if his family and him have a good plan for him to switch to a more meaningful career.
+In 2018, one of my readers wrote in to ask if his family and he have a good plan for him to switch to a more meaningful career.